riteshnaik55/riteshnaik55/README.md

 Hello!
 My name is Ritesh Naik 👋
 </h1>

-I am a Front-end developer.
-I am a Graduate in Bachelors of Engineering in Information Technology(2023). <br>I like developing creative websites and desktop aplications.
+I am a Front-end developer and a graduate in Bachelors of Engineering in Information Technology(2023). <br>I like developing creative websites and desktop aplications.

 ## 🔭 I'm currently working on